MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/customize-http-security-headers-ad-fs.md

 AD FS by default doesn't allow external applications to use iFrames when performing interactive sign in.
 This configuration prevents certain style of phishing attacks.
 Non-interactive sign in can be performed via iFrame due to prior session level security that has been established.

-However, in certain rare cases you may trust a specific application that requires  an iFrame capable interactive AD FS sign-in page.
+However, in certain rare cases you might trust a specific application that requires an iFrame capable interactive AD FS sign-in page.
 The `X-Frame-Options` header is used for this purpose.

 This HTTP security response header is used to communicate to the browser whether it can render a page in a &lt;frame&gt;/&lt;iframe&gt;.
 The header can be set to one of the following values:

 - **deny**.
 The page in a frame isn't displayed.
 This configuration is the default and recommended setting.
 - **sameorigin**.
 The page is only displayed in the frame if the origin is the same as the origin of the web page.
 The option isn't useful unless all ancestors are also in the same origin.
 - **allow-from \<specified origin>**.
-The page is only displayed in the frame if the origin (for example, <https://www.".com>) matches the specific origin in the header.
+The page is only displayed in the frame if the origin (for example, `https://www.".com`) matches the specific origin in the header.
 Some browsers might not support this option.

 #### X-Frame-Options Customization